cran-task-views/TimeSeries/TimeSeries.md

   `r pkg("clock")` provides a comprehensive library for date-time manipulations using a new family of orthogonal date-time classes (durations, time points, zoned-times, and calendars).
+  Various recurrent calendar calculations are possibly using `r pkg("almanac")`.
   `r pkg("timechange")` allows for efficient manipulation of date-times accounting for time zones and daylight saving times.
   `r pkg("wktmo")` converts weekly data to monthly data in